pyne/pyne/docs/examples/index.rst

-.. _gallery:
+.. _examples:

 ============
-Gallery
+Examples
 ============
-Browse and borrow code from the PyNE gallery!
+Browse and borrow code from the PyNE examples!

 .. toctree::
     :glob: